ssfsx17/ffpnp/Combat.md

 Charm - Attack your own team randomly.
 Ended by physical damage.

-Chicken - Unable to do damage.
+Chicken - Physical damage output is zero.

 Confuse - All actions have a flat 50% chance to be done to the opposite team as was originally intended.
 Confuse is ended by physical damage.